bot-app/trading/docs/installation.md

 These requirements apply to both [Script Installation](#script-installation) and [Manual Installation](#manual-installation).

 !!!
 Note "ARM64 systems"
-    If you are running an ARM64 system (like a MacOS M1 or an Oracle VM), please use [docker](docker_quickstart.md) to run freqtrade.
+    If you are running an ARM64 system (like a MacOS M1 or an Oracle VM), please use [docker](docker_quickstart.md) to run trading.
     While native installation is possible with some manual effort, this is not supported at the moment.

 ### Install guide